Research

 Survey expectations of dividend growth (blue) vary substantially over time and strongly comove with the S&P 500 price-dividend ratio (red).
 Survey expectations of returns (green) are relatively flat over time and have low comovement with the price-dividend ratio.

 Which Subjective Expectations Explain Asset Prices?
-[July 2023] [Conditionally accepted at RFS] (with Sean Myers)
+[February 2024] [Review of Financial Studies] (with Sean Myers)

 2023 Driehaus Center for Behavioral Finance Research Prize